outscale/terraform-provider-outscale/website/docs/r/image.html.markdown

   * `device_name` - (Optional) The name of the device.
   * `virtual_device_name` - (Optional) The name of the virtual device (ephemeralN).
 * `description` - (Optional) A description for the new OMI.
-* `file_location` - (Optional) The pre-signed URL of the OMI manifest file, or the full path to the OMI stored in an OSU bucket.
+* `file_location` - (Optional) The pre-signed URL of the OMI manifest file, or the full path to the OMI stored in a bucket.
 If you specify this parameter, a copy of the OMI is created in your account.
 * `image_name` - (Optional) A unique name for the new OMI.<br />
 Constraints: 3-128 alphanumeric characters, underscores (_), spaces ( ), parentheses (()), slashes (/), periods (.), or dashes (-).
 * `no_reboot` - (Optional) If false, the VM shuts down before creating the OMI and then reboots.
 If true, the VM does not.
 * `root_device_name` - (Optional) The name of the root device.
 * `source_image_id` - (Optional) The ID of the OMI you want to copy.
 * `source_region_name` - (Optional) The name of the source Region, which must be the same as the Region of your account.
-* `vm_id` - (Optional) The ID of the VM from which you want to create the OMI.
 * `tags` - One or more tags to add to this resource.
       * `key` - The key of the tag, with a minimum of 1 character.
       * `value` - The value of the tag, between 0 and 255 characters.
+* `vm_id` - (Optional) The ID of the VM from which you want to create the OMI.

 ## Attribute Reference